Skip to main content

 Mean Elements From Most Recent Propagation

-Partway through each propagation, the SGP4 routine saves a set of “singly averaged mean elements” that describe the orbit’s shape at the moment for which a position is being computed.
+Each time the SGP4 routine generates a satellite position, it also saves a set of “singly averaged mean elements” that describe shape of the satellite’s orbit at that moment.
 They are averaged with respect to the mean anomaly and include the effects of secular gravity, atmospheric drag, and — in Deep Space mode — of those pertubations from the Sun and Moon that SGP4 averages over an entire revolution of each of those bodies.
 They omit both the shorter-term and longer-term periodic pertubations from the Sun and Moon that SGP4 applies right before computing each position.

 am — Average semi-major axis (earth radii).